Worgaros/Worgaros.github.io/Pages/OpenGLDemoScene.md

 To do my cube I use normal mapping.
 Normal mapping allows models to use a normal map texture in addition to diffuse and specular textures.
 The positions are calculated in tangent space instead of world space using TBN matrix who do the changement of space.
-Normals are extracted from the normal map, assimp can directly extact tangent and bitangent.
+Normals are extracted from the normal map, assimp can directly extact tangent and bitangent to calcul TBN matrix.

 ![](https://worgaros.github.io/Images/openwin.gif)
 ![](https://worgaros.github.io/Images/openwin.gif)